bengthedberg/Cryptography/HybridWithSignature/README.md

 The principle is that the message is encrypted using symmetric encryption; **[AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) 256 bit encryption with a random initialization vector, (iv)**.

 The advantage of this is that AES is **fast** and **secure**.
-The disadvatage is that symmetric encryption uses the same key to encrypt/decrypt so both sender and receiver need to share the key.
+The disadvantage is that symmetric encryption uses the same key to encrypt/decrypt so both sender and receiver need to share the key.
 To avoid manage and keep this shared key safe the sender will **generate a unique session key** and incorporate that key as part of the encrypted message object.

 1 - Generate a unique session key, AES 256 bit encryption.